 Clubs have been assigned to one of two different zones based on geographical location and registered entry level numbers in that area.
 U12 athletes can participate in both the U12 Provincial events their club’s zone races.

 - Clubs: Cold Lake, Drumheller, ESC, Fort McMurray, Nitehawk, Parkland, Rabbit Hill, Red Deer, Snow Valley, Sunridge, Valley.

 - South Zone

-- Clubs: Snoflyers, COP, Elkwater, Mount Allan, Skimeisters, Sunshine, Westcastle, Bow Valley Quickies, Jasper, Lake Louise, Team Panorama, Team Panorama
+- Clubs: Snoflyers, COP, Elkwater, FAST, Mount Allan, Skimeisters, Sunshine, Westcastle, Bow Valley Quickies, Jasper, Lake Louise, Team Panorama, Team Panorama

 Clubs have the most important role in Entry Level programming.
 These are the essential years in providing an environment to enhance the skill development of our young ski racers.
 Clubs should actively engage in selection of starts for u12 & u10 athletes.
 U12 aged programming and below should provide maximum time for our skiers to learn skills and develop a love for the sport.
 Please refer to the Alberta Alpine Club Program Guidelines or the Alpine Canada Alpin AIM 2 WIN for more details on program information for these age groups.
 Clubs are still welcome to host club events or inter club challenges; however these will not be calendared on the Alberta Alpine website.